 For example, males should have a walnut comb that is dark mulberry to almost black, a beak that is grey, short and stout, and the eyes should be black.

 The Standard of Perfection also details body shape, feathering, crest, and other characteristics to look for when breeding and showing silkies.
-You can find that information here, or you can purchase your own copy of the Standard of Perfection here.
+You can find that information here.

 If you are interested in showing silkies, you’ll need to watch for disqualifications and other problems that will lower your score.